ComposableFi/composable/docs/onboarding/basics/README.md

 - Zero-knowledge proofs.
 - Layer 2 scaling solutions

-Depending on your role, the expected level of knowledge will differ, however.
+Depending on your role, the expected level of knowledge will differ.
 For our developers, we expect a solid understanding of the above concepts, including the mathematics, design tradeoffs, and underlying technology.
-However we feel like everyone in Composable is building together towards a shared vision, and for that, you need to see where we came from, and where we are going.
+However, we feel like everyone in Composable is building together towards a shared vision, and for that, you need to see where we came from, and where we are going.
 A strong foundation is needed to build a strong community and product.

 > *Note*
 > DO NOT PANIC.
 We're here to help.